Two Nursing Specialists from the United States Attend Part One of the TOMODACHI J&J Disaster Nursing Program

 The other purpose of the PreTrip Seminars was for the specialists to perform a needs assessment of the Tohoku region in order to better plan for the students’ trip in August.
 In order to do this, the specialists visited the hard-hit areas in Tohoku to learn about how the hospitals dealt with the March 11th disasters.
 At Ishinomaki Red Cross University Hospital and Onagawa Medical Center, the group had the opportunity to speak with doctors and nurses about the challenges they faced in the aftermath of the Great East Japan Earthquake and Tsunami; what issues remain and what new issues have emerged since then.

-The third and final part of this program will provide opportunities for the students and mentors to present their findings and lessons learned during the U.S. Study Trip to their colleagues in Tohoku.
+The third and final part of this program will provide opportunities for the students and mentors to present their findings and lessons learned during the U.S. Study Tour to their colleagues in Tohoku.
 In addition, they will travel to other regions in Japan interested in learning about disaster training and response through the lens of Disaster Nursing by presenting the challenges and opportunities they have experienced since the March 11th Disasters.
 One student from Ishinomaki, Natsumi Miyakawa, spoke during the event in Sendai: “Although I was the one chosen to represent Japan on this program, the experiences and lessons learned are for everyone.
 What’s important is to ‘pass it forward’ and I look forward to sharing the wealth.”
 Another student, Nao Onodera from Kessennuma, promised: “Through this program, I look forward to broadening my horizons to find new ways to look at Japan and the disaster-stricken areas in hopes of finding further opportunities for improvement.”

 - For more photos, click here